nikolajjsj/chess-clock/README.md

 # chessclock

-A Chess Clock made with the Flutter framework
+A simple Chess Clock made using the Flutter framework